-- 1) If approval is received from Calgary Parks to remove trees from public lands and replacement trees are planted, a credit per tree planted on public land can be applied for.
+- 1) If approval is received from Calgary Parks and Open Spaces to remove trees from public lands and replacement trees are planted, a credit per tree planted on public land can be applied for.
 Replacement value shall be at current City of Calgary tree installation costs.
-The replacement tree must be 60-85 mm, and be over and above all requirements in the Land Use Bylaw and any other City of Calgary requirements.
-Application for reimbursement can be made after the issuance of the FAC and be submitted to Calgary Parks' Urban Forestry. - 2) If approval is received from Calgary Parks to remove trees from public lands and there are plans for replacement, The City of Calgary must be paid the difference (if applicable) between the cost of the replacement trees and the value of the trees to be removed as determined by a Calgary Parks' Urban Forester using the International Society of Aboriculture (ISA) formula. - 3) If trees are removed or damaged on public lands (by Contractors, Developers, or even other City business units) while performing a City public works project without approval of Calgary Parks, they must compensate for the value of those trees, based upon the procedures set out in the Guide for Plant Appraisal by the Council of Tree & Landscape Appraisers (CTLA).
-The City of Calgary most commonly uses the Trunk Formula Methodology for determining appraised tree value. - 4) If Native Vegetation is removed or damaged in any of the above three scenarios, the replacement of the vegetation will be evaluated on a site-by-site basis to ensure that the integrity of the site's vegetation is reasonably maintained.
-For more information, contact 3-1-1 and place a service request for a Calgary Parks' Urban Forester.
+The replacement tree must be 50-85 mm, and be over and above all requirements in the Land Use Bylaw and any other City of Calgary requirements.
+Application for reimbursement can be made after the issuance of the FAC and be submitted to Urban Forestry.
+Compensation for public tree removal shall be paid in full prior to the removal of any tree.
+Credit can be up to but not more than the value of initial compensation paid. - 2) If trees are removed or damaged on public lands (by Contractors, Developers, or even other City business units) while performing a City public works project without approval of Calgary Parks and Open Spaces, they must compensate for the value of those trees, based upon the procedures set out in the Guide for Plant Appraisal by the Council of Tree & Landscape Appraisers (CTLA).
+The City of Calgary most commonly uses the Trunk Formula Methodology for determining appraised tree value. - 3) If Native Vegetation is removed or damaged in any of the above three scenarios, the replacement of the vegetation will be evaluated on a site-by-site basis to ensure that the integrity of the site's vegetation is reasonably maintained.
+For more information, contact 3-1-1 and place a service request for an Urban Forester.
 The technician might determine that a Habitat Restoration Project (HRP) is required.
 Refer to item 2 of 1.6.1 Development Guidelines for more information about The City of Calgary's HRP Framework.